Frequently Asked Questions (FAQs)

 - Undergraduate students required to arrive early by an Ohio State program

-- Private insurance expired between specific interim dates (usually 1 month before school term).
+- Private insurance expired between specific early arrival coverage dates (usually 1 month before school term).

 - Please visit shi.osu.edu "Important Forms" tab and select the appropriate policy year.